rajvipulraj401/WebDevFullNotes/FrontEnd_iNTV/HTML5/Readme.md

 3. **Definition List (`<dl>`)**: This type of list is used for defining terms and their descriptions, similar to a dictionary.
 Each term is defined using the `<dt>` tag, and its description is provided using the `<dd>` tag.
 Definition lists are useful for glossaries, FAQs, or any content that requires term-definition pairs.

-❌❌❌❌no write detailed
-**DetailedAns** -HTML lists are used to group related items together.
+-HTML lists are used to group related items together.
 They help in organizing content in a structured manner, making it easier for users to read and understand.
 The three main types of lists in HTML are:

 1. **Ordered List**:
    - Displays elements in a numbered format.